01 of 08

 If your deck is finished with a clear sealer or a transparent or semi-transparent wood stain then you can just clean the surface with a wood deck cleaner before sanding, without bothering with paint stripper.
 It's recommended that you use an oxygen-based wood cleaner designed to remove mildew stains and graying caused by ultra-violet sun exposure on the wood deck while it cleans the wood of dirt and deposits.Continue to 3 of 8 below.

 03 of 08

 Deep cleaning of the wood is an important step in refinishing, but you must be careful here.
 Power washing a wood deck can either quickly deep-clean your deck (if you know what you're doing) or quickly ruin your wood deck boards (if you don't know what you're doing).
 Too much water-jet pressure and you will etch the wood and ruin deck boards.
 Too little pressure, and you'll get the deck wet but do no real effective deep cleaning.

 Power washers are versatile power tools that can be used to strip paint or even etch bricks.
 They come in a variety of styles and powers.
 Here are some tips for cleaning wood:

 - Use the lowest pressure that still provides effective cleaning.

-- Pressure for soft wood such as cedar or pine should be at about 500 psi to 600 psi; harder woods may go higher, but no more that 1200 to 1500 psi.
+- Pressure for soft woods such as cedar or pine should be at about 500 psi to 600 psi; harder woods may go higher, but no more than 1200 to 1500 psi.

 04 of 08

-Once you power-wash the deck, it is very likely that the wood fibers will raise as they expand with water.
+Once you power-wash the deck, it is very likely that the wood fibers will be raised as they expand with water.
 After drying, wood fibers can often remain raised and may cause splinters.
-You should plan on sanding your wood deck before staining and final finishing.
-It is essential for getting professional results and will prevent dangerous splinters.
+If the wood is stained in this condition, the wood will absorb stain unevenly, so you should plan on sanding the wood deck before staining.
+It is essential for getting professional results and will also eliminate splinters.

 05 of 08